crayson/Coursera_Getting-and-Cleaning-Data-Project/README.md

 # Coursera_Getting-and-Cleaning-Data-Project

-Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+Repo for the Coursera Getting and Cleaning Data Project.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent